bbxyard/hotspot-manufacturers/TOrigin TIP.md

 > 5Kpcs

 **Q4.
 If you have not built gateways before, are you using a third party manufacturer or working with a partner?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.**
 > Foxconn, a high-tech company under Hon Hai Precision Industry Co., Ltd., was founded in 1974 by Terry Gou who is now its Chairman.
-The company now boasts over 1.2 million employees and a global fleet of clientele.
+The company now boasts over 1.2 million employees and a global fleet of clientele;

 **Q5.
 Where are you sourcing your components from?**
 > There are many sources for our components, including international well-known companies and local manufacturers.